SMS Etiquette – The Five Rules

 Think about the number of texts you send a day to the same person.
 Texting is simple and convenient, but that simplicity can get out of hand if it is abused.
 Chatting with someone through texts is considered a conversation just like a phone call, so use that to judge if you are overtexting or not.
 If you would have to replace each of your text sessions with a phone call, would that add up to more calls than you would normally make in one day to the same person?
 If yes, then you are overtexting.

 Technology is great, something new is invented each year to make lives easier and text messaging is one such convenience.
-It hasn’t been this easy to send a brief message to someone since online instant messaging was invented.
-But as with everything, courtesy needs to rule and proper SMS etiquette needs to be remembered, otherwise this convenience can turn to a nightmare quickly.
+It hasn't been this easy to send a brief message to someone since online instant messaging was invented.
+But as with everything, courtesy needs to rule and proper SMS etiquette needs to be remembered, otherwise this convenience can turn into a nightmare quickly.

 Start sending text messages now, sign up for free by clicking on the button below…